Dear Members,

 The evaluation of Board as a whole, individual directors and its various Committees is being carried out by the Nomination & Remuneration Committee of the Company and subsequently it gives the report of evaluation to the Board for review.

-We strive to maintain high standards of Corporate Governance in all our interactions with our stakeholders.
-The Company has conformed to the Corporate Governance code as stipulated under the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-A separate section on Corporate Governance along with a certificate from the M/s.
-GKV & Associates, Practicing Company Secretary, confirming the level of compliance is attached and forms a part of the Boards Report.
+The Company is committed to maintaining the highest standards of Corporate Governance in all its dealings with stakeholders.
+It has complied with the Corporate Governance requirements as prescribed under the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+A separate section on Corporate Governance, along with a certificate from M/s.
+GKV & Associates, Practicing Company Secretaries, confirming the level of compliance, forms part of the Boards Report.

-Pursuant to the provisions of Section 134(3)(a) of the Act, the Annual Return in form MGT-7 for the Company for the financial year 2023-24 is available on the website of the Company at https://armanindia.com/OtherReports. aspx?Page=Annual-return
+Pursuant to the provisions of Section 134(3)(a) of the Act, the Annual Return in form MGT-7 for the Company for the financial year 2024-25 is available on the website of the Company at https://armanindia.com/OtherReports. aspx?Page=Annual-return Annual Return 2024-25

 A. Conservation of energy and technology absorption: